 #3: Clementi has entered the HDB million dollar club

 Remarkably, Clementi is the furthest estate from the CBD in which a flat has been sold for over a million dollars.
 Last year, two 5-room flats from the Clementi Towers project was transaction for over $1 million each.
 Perhaps we can attribute this performance to Points #1 and #2.

 It also helps that Clementi Towers is integrated with a shopping mall and a bus interchange, and has a direct link to Clementi MRT station, making it the first HDB project in Singapore to be integrated with a transport hub.
 Completed in 2012, a unit there now fetches an average price of $816 per square feet (Q1 and Q2 2018).
 This is a higher psf price than a unit at the far more centrally-located Kim Tian Green — in Tiong Bahru — and a DBSS unit at City View @ Boon Keng, as the chart below shows:

 Possible future boost: As several new HDB projects in Clementi approach their Minimum Occupation Period (MOP), many owners in these projects will hope that the prices of Clementi Towers are a sign that they can land a big profit if they sell.

 If they don’t, they can look forward to the Cross Island Line (CRL).
 When it’s complete in 2030, the CRL will connect Changi Airport and Jurong via Bukit Timah, Ang Mo Kio and Pasir Ris.
 There will not only be one, but three stations to be accessible to Clementi residents (at West Coast, Clementi Central and Ulu Pandan).

 Besides being a connectivity boon to residents, the CRL can potentially give property sale and rent transaction prices an uplift.
-The government is also mulling over introducing an express service on the line, which would be a first for Singapore.

 Upcoming properties in Clementi to watch